Edge detection: Phase Stretch Transform (PST)

 The phase stretch transform or PST is a physics-inspired computational approach to signal and image processing.
 One of its utilities is for feature detection and classification.
 PST is a spin-off from research on the time stretch dispersive Fourier transform.
 PST transforms the image by emulating propagation through a diffractive medium with engineered 3D dispersive property (refractive index).
 The operation relies on symmetry of the dispersion profile and can be understood in terms of dispersive eigenfunctions or stretch modes.
 PST performs similar functionality as phase contrast microscopy but on digital images.
 PST is also applicable to digital images as well as temporal, time series, data.

 Subpixel

 To increase the precision of edge detection, several subpixel techniques had been proposed, including curve-fitting, moment-based, reconstructive, and partial area effect methods.
 These methods have different characteristics.
 Curve fitting methods are computationally simple but are easily affected by noise.
 Moment-based methods use an integral-based approach to reduce the effect of noise, but may require more computations in some cases.
 Reconstructive methods use horizontal gradients or vertical gradients to build a curve and find the peak of the curve as the sub-pixel edge.
 Partial area effect methods are based on the hypothesis that each pixel value depends on the area at both sides of the edge inside that pixel, producing accurate individual estimation for every edge pixel.
 Certain variants of the moment-based technique have been shown to be the most accurate for isolated edges.

+The Marr-Hildreth Edge Detector

+The Marr-Hildreth edge detector is distinguished by its use of the Laplacian of Gaussian (LoG) operator for edge detection in digital images.
+Unlike other edge detection methods, the LoG approach combines Gaussian smoothing with second derivative operations, allowing for simultaneous noise reduction and edge enhancement.
+The key advantage of this method lies in its ability to detect edges at various scales by adjusting the standard deviation of the Gaussian kernel, enabling detection of fine details as well as broader transitions.
+Moreover, the technique leverages zero-crossing detection on the LoG response to precisely locate edges, offering robustness against noise and maintaining edge continuity.
+This approach is particularly effective for detecting edges with clear boundaries in images while minimizing false positives due to noise, making it a valuable tool in computer vision applications where accurate edge localization is crucial.